voltento/ws_tool/README.md

 **Usage**

-Usage example: `./WsTool ws://localhost:3000/echo/websocket -H "host:ws" -C "userId=1"`
+Usage example: `./ws_tool ws://localhost:3000/echo/websocket -H "host:ws" -C "userId=1"`

 Use flag `--help` for more information

 **Supported commands**

 You can specify file with scenario
-Usage example: `./WsTool ws://localhost:3000/echo/websocket commands.txt -H "host:ws" -C "userId=1"`
+Usage example: `./ws_tool ws://localhost:3000/echo/websocket commands.txt -H "host:ws" -C "userId=1"`
-After processing all commands from a scenario file wstool will still listening if exit command wasn't call explicitly.
+After processing all commands from a scenario file ws_tool will still listening if exit command wasn't call explicitly.

 Supporting commands:

 - `<` - will read any message from ws connection and print it on screen
 - `> msg` - will send msg to ws connection and print it on screen
-- `exit` - will terminate wstool
+- `exit` - will terminate ws_tool

 Commands file example: